browserengineering/book/book/styles.md

 =======

-The complete set of functions, classes, and methods in our browser should look something like this:
+The complete set of functions, classes, and methods in our browser should now look something like this:

 ::: {.cmd .python .outline html=True}
     python3 infra/outlines.py --html src/lab6.py